pascalandy/gladiators-mastermind/README.md

 Going deeper in **4 minutes**:

-- What could prevent you to reach your goal?
+- What is one goal you will achieve by our next meeting?
 - What Do You Need Help With?

 ### Links